 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Corporation are described in Note A to the financial statements.
-As described in Note B to the financial statements, the Corporation adopted the Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, in 2022.
-The standard was adopted on a retrospective basis as of the beginning of the earliest period presented.
-Accordingly, the cumulative effect of the accounting change as of January 1, 2021 is reported in the financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during the year ended December 31, 2024.
 We noted no transactions entered into by the Corporation during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.